Friendly paths for finite subsets of plane integer lattice. I: Full conditions for inseparability

 Here $Y=(26,28,25,29)$, $(N_{1},N_{2},N_{3},N_{4})=(6,6,6,6)$; see Figure \ref{ex108}. \\

 `\textbf{Case 3}'.
 For this particular set, assume there exists a friendly path which enters the configuration at $\mathcal{Q}_{2}$, passes through $\mathcal{Q}_{1}$ and exists it at $\mathcal{Q}_{4}$.
-So, this friendly path does not cross $\mathcal{Q}_{3}$.
-This is exactly what the name `\textbf{Case 3}' is supposed to mean (`Case 1', `Case 2', and `Case 4' are defined analogously).
+So, this friendly path have no common points with $\mathcal{Q}_{3}$.
+This is exactly what the name `\textbf{Case 3}' is supposed to mean (`Case 1', `Case 2', `Case 4' are defined analogously).
 Now come several subcases.\\

 \textbf{`Subcase 3-'}.
-Consider a downhill path which takes a single right-turn at the point $(1;1,1)$ (the first coordinate of this notation indicates the quadrant number; see Figure \ref{ex108}, top-left).
+Consider a downhill path which takes a single right-turn at the point $(1;1,1)$ (the first coordinate of this notation indicates the index of the quarter; see Figure \ref{ex108}, top-left).
 There are $N_{2}+N_{4}+1=13$ points on this path.
 Consequently, it cannot be friendly.\\

 \textbf{`Subcase 3i'}.
-We now ask the following: find the smallest $x_{0}\in\mathbb{N}$ such that a downhill path making a single right-turn at $(1;x_{0},1)$ contains an even number of points (this is what ``non generic" means).
+We now ask the following: find the smallest $x_{0}\in\mathbb{N}$ such that a downhill path, which makes a single right-turn at $(1;x_{0},1)$, contains an even number of points (this is what ``non generic" means).
 Only such paths can potentially be friendly.
 The answer is $x_{0}=6$ (Figure \ref{ex108}, top-right).
 For this particular path, $T(\mathscr{A})=14$, $r(\mathscr{A})=47$, $\ell(\mathscr{A})=47$.
 By a lucky chance, it is friendly.\\

 \textbf{`Subcase 3ii'}.
 In the same vein, if a downhill path makes a single right-turn at $(1;1,y_{0})$, it contains an even amount of points, and $y_{0}$ is the smallest possible, then $y_{0}=4$ (same picture, bottom-left).
 For this path (shown in blue), $T(\mathscr{A})=12$, $r(\mathscr{A})=40$, $\ell(\mathscr{A})=56$.\\